opensha/ucerf3-etas-launcher/README.md

 `u3etas_launcher.sh --threads 3 config.json`

 Output files for each catalog will be written in the "results" subdirectory of the simulation output directory (which is defined in the JSON configuration file).
 If [binary output filters](json_examples/README.md#binary-output-filters) are configured in the JSON file, then results will be consolidated as they complete into one or more binary files in the top level simulation output directory.

+## Plotting Simulation Output

+Once you have completed a set of ETAS Simulations, you can generate standard plots such as magnitude frequency distributions (MFDs), section participation rates, and nucleation maps.
+This is done with the `u3etas_plot_generator.sh` script, which creats plots (along with some CSV file tables) in the "plots" subdirectory of the simulation output directory.
+It also generates both Makrdown "README.md" HTML "index.html" files for viewing plots and metdata in the the main simulation output directory.

+To run the plot generator, use this command:

+`u3etas_plot_generator.sh </path/to/etas_configuration.json> </path/to/etas_output.bin or /path/to/results>`

+For example, if config.json exists in the current directory and results are consoludated using a [binary output filter](json_examples/README.md#binary-output-filters) in results.bin:

+`u3etas_plot_generator.sh config.json results.bin`